Our in-house coffee and nature play area opened to the community on Saturday 8 January 2022.

-It seems at this stage that we might be back to lockdown for a while.
+It seems at this stage that we might be back to mainly online get-togethers for a while.
 This means that none of the usual church activities will be held at the church building.

 For Bible Studies and Home Groups, please contact the person who leads the group to check what they have decided to do.
-Most of these will probably continue online but possibly with different meetings IDs on Zoom.
+Most of these will probably continue online using the Zoom link on the home page.

 Our Craft Group, Mainly Music and Mentor programme will happen as decided by the state government as these do not really work as online occasions.

 Please take the opportunity to contact one another by phone, especially those who live alone for whom this could become a rather isolating time.
 May our love for one another shine in this rather stressful time.

 Today (20/03/20) the State and Federal Governments announced radical new measures to slow the spread of the COVID-19 virus and prevent a massive peak in cases that would overwhelm the health system.
 The new advice includes: Stop all non-essential social contact – which means we need to stop going to places with a high concentration of people such as churches, pubs, or cinemas; and stay 4 square metres away from everyone who is not a close family member.
 Avoid using public transport as much as possible.
 Work from home if you can.
 Isolate yourselves for 14 days if you are living in a household with somebody who has either a persistent cough or fever.

 WA Health Minister Roger Cook has confirmed that 12 of the 17 new cases of COVID-19 in WA overnight are likely due to community spread, as the state moves into the “next phase” of the virus.